Note: This blog was written by author Sarah Osman for Matador Network in paid partnership with TOURISM Santa Fe. Updated February 2023.

 If you’re shopping for little ones (or, hey, if you’re an adult with a kid-like spirit!), make a stop at Doodlet’s.
 Also located downtown, Doodlet’s is home to stuffed animals, dinosaur toys, greeting cards, folk art, and Christmas ornaments.
 This is a fun one for just wandering around (though we bet you’ll probably cave to something).

 It’s difficult to pinpoint exactly what type of shop Jackalope is.
 Some may interpret it as a nursery, others as a pottery store, and others may see it as an ode to its namesake (jackalopes are mythical rabbits with antlers).
 The easiest category to put Jackalope under is “homeware,” as the store sells an eclectic mix of rugs, vibrant pottery, furniture, New Mexican culinary ingredients, and oddball gifts.
 Even if you don’t plan to buy a thing, Jackalope is another fun store to wander aimlessly around and get a good chuckle out of.
+Just about 10 minutes drive from downtown.

 Itinerary #4: Outdoor rush

 When the weather warms up in the spring, Puye Cliff Dwellings is a fascinating place for a hike.
-You’ll need two things for this adventure: a car to get there and a guided tour to explore the site — self-guided options are very limited in order to protect the area’s landscape and culture.
+You’ll need two things for this adventure: a car to get there and a guided tour to explore the site—self-guided options are very limited in order to protect the area’s landscape and culture.
 You’ll see a mix of cliff and cave dwellings as well as early Pueblo architecture.
 (Note: You can visit in winter; it’ll just be chillier than in the spring or summer!)

-An outdoor soak could be all you need to feel rejuvenated, though the resort also offers a sweat lodge, multiple trails, and even snuggles with kittens.
+An outdoor soak could be all you need to feel rejuvenated, though the resort also offers a sweat lodge, multiple trails, and even snuggles with puppies.
 Whatever you decide to experience, you’ll be somewhere inspired in The City Different.

 Blog courtesy of Matador Network